fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 completely overlooked or done in an ad hoc way.
 Many Python programmers are

 completely unaware of the existence of pytest.
-Brian Okken takes the trouble to show that software testing with pytest is easy, natural, and even exciting.
+Fenago takes the trouble to show that software testing with pytest is easy, natural, and even exciting.

 ➤ Dmitry Zinoviev